highcharts-for-python/highcharts-stock/docs/api/_class_structures.rst

 be a maintenance nightmare!
 And it is exactly the kind of maintenance nightmare that class inheritance was designed to fix.

-For that reason, the **Highcharts for Python** toolkit's classes have a deeply nested inheritance structure.
+For that reason, the **Highcharts for Python Toolkit** classes have a deeply nested inheritance structure.
 This is important to understand both for evaluating :func:`isinstance() <python:isinstance>` checks in your code, or for understanding how to further subclass Highcharts for Python components.